 - Limit the amount of money you take to your place of drinking, and the amount of alcohol at home.

 - Plan ahead to leave at a certain time, or after a certain number of drinks.

 - Consider conducting an abstinence experiment.
 Sometimes a trial of abstinence can help make room for clearer decisions.
 You might set a goal not to drink for a set time period – maybe it’s a day, a week, a month – and evaluate how you are doing without alcohol.
 Do you feel better?
 Do you miss it?
-How are your sleep, appetite, relationship, work, now that you’ve taken a break?
-Note: If you have been drinking heavily, daily, check with your physician before making any abrupt change in your alcohol consumption, as there could be medical complications.
+How are your sleep, appetite, relationship, and work, now that you’ve taken a break?
+Note: If you have been drinking heavily, daily, check with your medical provider before making any abrupt change in your alcohol consumption, as there could be medical complications.